Harmonized System

 The Harmonized Commodity Description and Coding System, also known as the Harmonized System (HS) of tariff nomenclature is an internationally standardized system of names and numbers to classify traded products.
-It came into effect in 1988 and has since been developed and maintained by the World Customs Organization (WCO) (formerly the Customs Co-operation Council), an independent intergovernmental organization based in Brussels, Belgium, with over 200 member countries.
+It came into effect in 1988 and has since been developed and maintained by the World Customs Organization (WCO) (formerly the Customs Co-operation Council), an independent intergovernmental organization based in Brussels, Belgium.

+It is used by over 200 WCO member countries and economies as a basis for their Customs tariffs and for the collection of international trade statistics as well as many other purposes.

 Structure

 The HS is organized logically by economic activity or component material.
 For example, animals and animal products are found in one section of the HS, while machinery and mechanical appliances are found in another.
-The HS is organized into 21 sections, which are subdivided into 99 chapters.
-The 99 HS chapters are further subdivided into 1,244 headings and 5224 subheadings.
+The HS is organized into 21 Sections, which are subdivided into 96 Chapters (Chapters 1 to 97 with Chapter 77 reserved for potential future use by the HS).
+The 96 HS Chapters are further subdivided into 1,228 headings and 5,612 subheadings in the current 2022 edition of the HS.

 Section and Chapter titles describe broad categories of goods, while headings and subheadings describe products in more detail.
-Generally, HS sections and chapters are arranged in order of a product's degree of manufacture or in terms of its technological complexity.
-Natural commodities, such as live animals and vegetables, for example, are described in the early sections of the HS, whereas more evolved goods such as machinery and precision instruments are described in later sections.
-Chapters within the individual sections are also usually organized in order of complexity or degree of manufacture.
+Generally, HS Sections and Chapters are arranged in order of a product's degree of manufacture or in terms of its technological complexity.
+Natural commodities, such as live animals and vegetables, for example, are described in the early Sections of the HS, whereas more evolved goods such as machinery and precision instruments are described in later Sections.
+Chapters within the individual Sections are also usually organized in order of complexity or degree of manufacture.
 For example, within Section X (Pulp of wood or of other fibrous cellulosic material; Recovered (waste and scrap) paper or paperboard; Paper and paperboard and articles thereof), Chapter 47 provides for pulp of wood or of other fibrous cellulosic materials, whereas Chapter 49 covers printed books, newspapers, and other printed matter.
 Finally, the headings within individual Chapters follow a similar order.
-For example, the first heading in Chapter 50 (Silk) provides for silk worm cocoons while articles made of silk are covered by the chapter's later headings.
+For example, the first heading in Chapter 50 (Silk) provides for silk worm cocoons while articles made of silk are covered by the Chapter's later headings.